NickWaterton/Timelapse-Video-for-3D-printer/README.md

 This is version 1.0 so it may be buggy!

-*NOTE: This program is written for Python 2.7, it will not work on Python 3.X without some fixing*
+**NOTE: This program is written for Python 2.7, it will not work on Python 3.X without some fixing**

 Tested with:
 * Ubuntu 14.04
 * Windows 10

 ## Features
-* configurable minimum frame rate
+* Cconfigurable minimum frame rate
-* configurable maximum time (for time lapse video)
+* Configurable maximum time (for time lapse video)
-* requires printer ip address
+* Requires printer ip address
 * Records using OpenCV or ffmpeg
 * Video includes text of all main printer variables
 * Can be run in "daemon mode" so it runs continually, and records all prints
-* if filename not specified, uses the model name as the filename
+* If filename not specified, uses the model name as the filename
-* will not overwrite existing files (adds "-number", to existing file names)
+* Will not overwrite existing files (adds "-number", to existing file names)
-* gives "bar graph" progress display on the command line by default, with useful print statistics.
+* Gives "bar graph" progress display on the command line by default, with useful print statistics.
-* configurable postroll (seconds of video after print finished)
+* Configurable postroll (seconds of video after print finished)
 * Works on linux and Windows

 ## Screen Shots